wso2/docs-mg/en/docs/how-tos/adding-apis/importing-a-group-of-apis-from-wso2-api-manager.md

 2. Import the APIs, which are published in WSO2 API Manager, that correspond to a specific Microgateway label.

     !!! note
+        In order to import APIs from API Manager 4.x versions, add the specific API Manager version configuration to the <MICROGW_HOME>/conf/toolkit-config.toml file.
+(The following configuration is for API Manager 4.0.0)

+        ``` toml
+        [token]
+        apimVersion = "4.0.0"
+        ```

         For API Manager 4.x versions, the **-l** argument is required to specify the gateway environment when importing an API.
 The imported API will correspond to the latest deployed version of the specified gateway environment.

     ``` bash tab="Format"